 Rich and creamy banana pudding has layers of creamy custard, ripe bananas and Nilla wafers and topped with a sweet whipped cream.
 Pure heaven and so easy to make.

-These are one of my favorite desserts to bring to a potluck dinner or special occasion, they disappear so quickly
+This is one of my favorite desserts to bring to a potluck dinner or special occasion, they disappear so quickly

 Tips for making Homemade banana pudding

 - Once you pour the egg mixture into the dry mixture heat on medium-low heat.
 You need to keep whisking until thickened about 7-8 minutes to prevent it from scorching on the bottom.

 - I like to make these in pint-sized mason jars.
 Then when ready to serve remove the lid, and add your whipped cream topping and cookie garnish.